IODX

 // strings

-"double quoted do not need to escape 'single' quotes"
+"double quoted do not need to escape 'single' quotes, but also \'can\'"

 'any string